Panera Bread Company Mission Statement

 Shaich plans were to study law and to work in the legal system.
 But one day he was in a convenience store near the campus with some friends and the entire group got thrown out of the store.
 The owner accused them of shoplifting, but Shaich believed the owner just didn't want to do business with students.

 After graduating from Clark University, Shaich's newly sparked business passion motivated him to attend Harvard Business School.
-After graduating from Harvard with a Master's Degree in Business Administration, Shaich went to work for a small retail chain of cookie stores called the Original Cookie Co.
-(That company eventually merged with the Mrs. Fields chain.)
+After graduating from Harvard with a Master's Degree in Business Administration, Shaich went to work for a small retail chain of cookie stores called the Original Cookie Co., which eventually merged with the Mrs. Fields chain.

 While working at the Original Cookie Co., Shaich got the idea for a chain of urban cookie stores.
 It was not long after that when, at age 27, Shaich founded his first retail enterprise which he called The Cookie Jar.

 The store was small and Shaich soon found himself wanting more.
 The "more" that he got changed the course of his career.
 He became a licensee for Au Bon Pain and sold croissants at the Cookie Jar.

 When Shaich added bread making to his company it sparked a desire for expansion.
 The Au Bon Pain chain bakery chain was owned at that time by Louis Kane.
 It was heavily in debt and at risk of going bankrupt, so Shaich bought it out.